 Los Angeles Domestic Violence Lawyer

 Have you been charged with domestic violence?
-If yes, then call Los Angeles domestic violence lawyer Ambrosio Rodriguez today for a free consultation at (213) 995-6767.
-Mr. Rodriguez is a former prosecutor with over 20 years of criminal law experience.
+If yes, then call a Los Angeles domestic violence lawyer from The Rodriguez Law Group today for a free consultation at (213) 995-6767.
+Attorney Ambrosio Rodriguez is a former prosecutor with over 20 years of criminal law experience and he is ready to defend you.

 If you’ve been accused of domestic violence, you shouldn’t put your future in the hands of just any lawyer.